Croatian brands

 The following products could be described as hallmarks of Croatian trade.
-Croatiastreet awards its own quality seal (Hrvatska kvaliteta) to the best Croatian products every year.
+Croatia awards its own quality seal (Hrvatska kvaliteta) to the best Croatian products every year.
 Croatian Chamber of Economy confers the Izvorno hrvatsko (lit.
 'Original Croatian' or 'Authentic Croatian') seal to Croatian products and services that undergo rigorous assessments to be recognised as a result of innovation, research and development by Croatian people and enterprises.

 Wines

 Croatian wines (vino, pl. vina in Croatian) have gained in quality, but are still largely unknown to the world wine market.
 It is a matter of the developing Croatian economy to make these wines more popular in the world, and it is up to Croatian wine producers to start large-scale production for international markets.